InternLM/InternLM/ecosystem/README.md

 llamafile lets you turn large language model (LLM) weights into executables.
 It combines [llama.cpp](https://github.com/ggerganov/llama.cpp) with [Cosmopolitan Libc](https://github.com/jart/cosmopolitan).

-The best practice of deploying InternLM2 using llamafile is shown as below:
+The best practice of deploying InternLM2 or InternLM2.5 using llamafile is shown as below:

-- Convert the internlm2 model into GGUF model by `llama.cpp`.
+- Convert the model into GGUF model by `llama.cpp`.
 Suppose we get `internlm2_5-chat-7b.gguf` in this step
 - Create the llamafile

 ```shell